onCodeDesign/Code-Design-Training/InterProcessCommunication/TradingApp/.Notes/PresentationScript.md

  - References only to `Contracts` Look at the *Project Dependency Diagram*
  - ConsoleUi and ConsoleHost load the QuotationServices in their process
    - They do a dynamic load: the implementation is loaded only if its dll is deployed
+   - This makes ConsoleHost a generic services host, meaning that it may host services from any module it finds
+     - (demo this by deleting a module from bin folder and showing that its services are available or not)

  - The QuotationsController could be generalized to have a generic host for all services it finds (for this demo we write the hosts by hand)
    - we could mark the implemenations with a `PublicServiceAttribute : ServiceAttribute` to find them
    - `AppBoot` could be extended to know about the `PublicServiceAttribute` and make the registration based on it too